Our Experts Predicted the Top Fashion Trends of 2025—Now, They’re All Coming True

 In 2025, expect to dive into aquatic-inspired fashion, predicts Noémie Voyer, fashion lead at trend analytics platform Heuritech.
 “During Spring 2025 Fashion Week, we saw silhouettes channeling the popular ‘mermaid-core’ aesthetic—think glamour, sequins, and fishtail skirts—paired with sporty elements like Alaïa’s fishnet jogger pants, sexy scuba-inspired looks from Miu Miu, and one-piece swimsuits worn as bodysuits at Tory Burch and Miu Miu,” she explains.

-Nautical influences will also make waves.
+Nautical influences will also make waves through the fisherman aesthetic.
 “Picture coastal prep with a kitschy twist—marinière stripes, loose-fitting pieces, and a focus on comfort and fluidity,” says Sydney Stanback, who leads Pinterest's global trends and insights.
-"Expect a resurgence of cable-knit sweaters, Breton-striped tops, and even fish-shaped bags, which are already up 50 percent in searches compared to last year."
+"Expect a resurgence of cable-knit sweaters, Breton-striped shirts, and even fish-shaped bags, which are already up 50 percent in searches compared to last year."
 She also highlights thick cuff-hem denim, pea coats, and boat-neck sweaters as must-have items to shop now.

 Slice of Life Style